cockroachdb/docs/v23.1/execution-locality-backups.md

 In certain cases, a cluster could be restricted by network rules across regions (or another locality requirement) for security purposes.
 This means that only nodes within the same region as the backup [cloud storage](use-cloud-storage.html) location can access the storage bucket.
 With `EXECUTION LOCALITY`, you can set up the backup to pin execution of the job to only the nodes with access to the bucket.

-The following diagram shows a CockroachDB cluster where each of the nodes can communicate with each other through a specific port, but any other network traffic is blocked.
-Leaseholders in regions that do not match the cloud storage cannot communicate with the storage to [export backup data](backup-architecture.html#export-phase).
+The following diagram shows a CockroachDB cluster where each of the nodes can communicate with each other through a specific port, but any other network traffic between regions is blocked.
+Leaseholders in regions that do not match the cloud storage region (Node 2) cannot access the storage to [export backup data](backup-architecture.html#export-phase).

+Instead, Node 3's locality matches a backup job created with `EXECUTION LOCALITY`.
+Leaseholders and replicas within that locality designation holding the row data to back up will begin reading and exporting to cloud storage.

 <img src="{{ 'images/v23.1/network-restriction.png' | relative_url }}" alt="Using execution locality when there is a network restriction between locality requirements" style="border:0px solid #eee;max-width:100%" />

-To execute the backup from only the region with access to cloud storage, you specify locality filters that a node must match in order to take part in the backup job's execution.
+To execute the backup from only the region with access to cloud storage, you can specify [locality filters](cockroach-start.html#locality) that a node must match to take part in the backup job's execution.

 For example, you can pin the execution of the backup job to `us-west-1`: